Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   ```

 >[!IMPORTANT]
->The associated number should be the latest calculation ID number + 1
+>The associated number should be the latest calculation ID number + 1,
->At the time I wrote this tutorial MSD was the last one set to 9.
+>when I wrote this tutorial `MSD` was the last one set to 9.

 ### 2. Edit the file [`/src/gui/gui.c`][gui.c]
   - At the top modify the following variables to describe the new calculation, and to create the corresponding menu elements: